Alexander Henry Blayney

 This is my own pedigree, obtained from memories and histories of living New Zealand Blayneys, confirmed by cemetry records and my own research.
 At present, I believe this is reasonably accurate, but the ancestors of Alexander are not as well defined, so I would appreciate hearing from anyone who has more information that might help or corrections/additions to our ancestors.

-Alex's father was Thomas BLAYNEY (Blaney according to one LDS source), born 1796 in Finsbury, a Journeyman Tailor.
+Alex's father was Thomas BLAYNEY (Blaney according to one LDS source), born 1796/7 in Finsbury, a Journeyman Tailor.
 He died in 1854 at Hackney Wick of Cholera.
-Alex's mother was Rebecca Lambert (Lambbert in the LDS source), born in 1804 at Bethnal Green, London and married on 15th October, 1823 at St Matthew, Bethnal Green [127].
+Alex's mother was Rebecca LAMBERT, born in 1804 at Bethnal Green, London and married on 15th October, 1823 at St Matthew, Bethnal Green [127].
 Alexander was the 16th of 17 children (not all proven yet).

 According to Garry Blayney [142] Alex was not just a chairmaker but a landlord but he lost the houses in an economic depression.